tvenk/invoke-ai-tool/README.md

         * Copy a screenshot to your clipboard (you can usually do this with tools like `gnome-screenshot` and selecting "Copy to Clipboard").
         * Press Enter in the terminal.
         * You will be prompted to type an optional question or additional context.
 Press Enter when done (leave blank if none).
-        * The script will attempt to paste the screenshot into the AI's input field after any typed text.
+        * The script will attempt to paste the screenshot into the AI's input field.
+If you provided text, the text will be typed first, then the screenshot will be pasted.
 This might take a few seconds.
         * Press Enter again in the terminal to send the screenshot (and optional text).
     * **3: Return to AI selection:** This will close the current browser window (if it was opened by the script) and take you back to the main menu to choose a different AI site.
     * **4: Exit:** This will close the browser (if open) and terminate the script.